Just Announced 2024 Season is earlier

 Guitar Master Bruce Forman

 Bruce Forman’s name inspires smiles, laughter, and fear!
-He is known the world over for incredible prowess, energy, and creativity.
+He is known the world over for his incredible prowess, energy, and creativity.
 “Bruce Forman is one of the great lights of our age.”
 Barney Kessel, Jazz Times.
 Eighteen recordings as a leader, including his newest release, Junkyard Duo; countless sideman recordings including Ray Brown, Bobby Hutcherson, Roger Kellaway; soundtrack performances on three of Clint Eastwood’s distinguished films—most notably Academy Award-winning Million Dollar Baby; producer, arranger, acclaimed educator, in residence at USC’s Studio/Jazz Guitar Dept., when does Bruce Forman rest?
 Tune in for a live performance and conversation.

 Debo Ray and Nando Michelin & Ebinho Cardoso